eh3rrera/ocpj8-notes/06-Exceptions-and-Assertions/1-Use-try-catch-and-throw-statements.md

 2. Prints the stack trace (Hierarchy of methods where the exception occurred).
 3. Causes the program to terminate.

-But if exception is handled by in a try-catch block, the normal flow of the application is maintained and rest of the code is executed.
+But if an exception is handled by in a try-catch block, the normal flow of the application is maintained and rest of the code is executed.

 If you want to manually throw an exception, use the throw keyword:
 ````java